linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Front Matter and Table of Contents.md

 21.4 Black-Scholes Option Valuation 730

-The Black-Scholes Formula / Implied Volatility/ Dividends and Call Option Valuation / Put Option Valuation / Dividends and Put Option Valuation
+The Black-Scholes Formula / Implied Volatility / Dividends and Call Option Valuation / Put Option Valuation / Dividends and Put Option Valuation

 21.5 Using the Black-Scholes Formula 738